JohnBorghi/Supporting_Scientific_Data/SSD_glossary.md

 **Research Workflow** - The series of programmatic steps or practical ‘ways of doing things’ as data is collected, processed, and analyzed.
 Basically, where the research results came from.

+**Study Protocol** - A formal document that describes every aspect of a research project, including motivations, SOPs, data management, and planned statistical analyses.

 **Usability** \- In the context of data management and sharing, this refers to an ability to open, understand, make use of, and build upon a set of data.
 In the context of biomedical science, “re-use” encompasses a large number of potential activities, including using a dataset for education and training (of both human researchers and algorithms), testing new hypotheses (which can involve combining multiple extant datasets), and more.